-It is also common for defendants and insurance companies, particularly in high profile cases, to require the injured person to sign an agreement to keep the terms of the settlement secret.
-However, although Dennis Rodman is well known for his ferocious defense and rebounding skill during his long career in the NBA as well as his tattoos, piercings and wild off-the- court partying lifestyle, you may not know that he was involved in a landmark tax law case, which created new law allowing the IRS to tax Personal Injury settlements which include secrecy agreements.
+It is also common for defendants and insurance companies, particularly in high-profile cases, to require the injured person to sign an agreement to keep the terms of the settlement secret.
+Dennis Rodman was famous for his ferocious defense and rebounding skills during his long career in the NBA.
+His tattoos, piercings, and wild off-the- court partying lifestyle also made headlines.
+But you may not know that he was involved in a landmark tax law case that created new law allowing the IRS to tax personal injury settlements, which include secrecy agreements.

-Amos later sought treatment for groin and back injuries, filed a police report and retained a lawyer to pursue Personal Injury claims against Rodman.
+Amos later sought treatment for groin and back injuries, filed a police report, and retained a lawyer to pursue personal injury claims against Rodman.
 Before a formal lawsuit was filed, the attorneys for Amos and Rodman negotiated a $200,000 settlement, which included a secrecy agreement.
 Amos did not claim the $200,000 on his 1997 Tax Return.

 As a practical matter, it has been my experience that most settlement agreements allocate only a nominal amount, such as a dollar, to the secrecy agreement.
 Particularly in cases involving sex harassment and discrimination, such as the Harvey Weinstein cases, secrecy agreements are coming under fire, because they allow “bad actors” to continue their misconduct without fear of discovery.

 However, there are good reasons for using them, especially since plaintiffs as well as defendants often want to avoid publicity about their settlements.
 If you are involved in such a case, make sure to discuss these issues with your lawyer.